1. Pa Pinh Top

 10. Cake

 When it comes to Dien Bien cuisine, one cannot miss Khau Xen cake, a unique specialty of the White Thai people in Muong Lay town.
-The name "Khau Xen" in Thai means "cut rice", reflecting the traditional way of making the cake when the pieces are shaped from soft dough.
+The name "Khau Xen" in Thai means "cut rice", reflecting the traditional way of making the cakes when they are shaped from soft dough.
 Not only a rustic snack, Khau Xen cake also bears the cultural mark of the people here.

-Banh Khau Xen is compact in size, has a spongy appearance like shrimp crackers but has a firmer and more flexible texture.
-When enjoying, diners will feel the crispy taste, the aroma of sticky rice mixed with the sweet taste of cassava, combined with a little fat from cooking oil.
+Banh Khau Xen has a compact size, the outside is as spongy as shrimp crackers but the texture is firmer and more flexible.
+When enjoying, diners will feel the crispy taste, the aroma of sticky rice mixed with the sweet taste of cassava, combined with a little fat of cooking oil.
 In particular, the cake is often eaten with wild honey or sesame salt, creating an unforgettable attractive flavor.

 Dien Bien cuisine is a harmonious combination of mountain flavors and national cultural identity.
 Come to Dien Bien to experience these "strange but delicious" dishes, you will definitely have interesting and unforgettable culinary experiences!